johnjoeallen/edl/DEV_GUIDE.md

 See `deployment/README.md` for full usage.

 ## 🧩 Spring Handler Generation
 Enable the Spring handler to generate a `@RestControllerAdvice` in the same package as the exceptions.
 The handler catches the base exception type and returns the `httpStatus` configured on the category (or the error override if provided).
 When Spring handler generation is enabled, base classes include an `httpStatus` field that is passed through constructors.
-It uses Jackson `ObjectMapper`, so include `jackson-databind` at runtime.
+When handler generation is enabled, every category must define `httpStatus`.

 ```xml
 <configuration>